MicrosoftDocs/learn/learn-pr/azure/implement-message-workflows-with-service-bus/includes/5-exercise-write-code-that-uses-service-bus-queues.md

     Message was sent successfully.
     ```

-1. When the app has finished, run the following command, replacing \<namespace-name\> with the name of your Service Bus Namespace.
-This command will return the number of messages that are in the queue.
+1. When the app has finished, run the following command, replacing \<namespace-name\> with the name of your Service Bus namespace.
+This command returns the number of messages that are in the queue.

     ```azurecli
     az servicebus queue show \